The Ultimate Ultimate UTM: UTM_ID

 Those who are familiar with Google Analytics know the pains of being constrained to 5 parameters.
-In fact, most Google Analytics users are misguided into thinking that you’re limited to the 5 standard UTM parameters when it comes to campaign tracking – limiting your ability to dive deeper into performance insights, and forcing you to be dependent on Google’s native integrations like AdWords and campaign manager for media performance insights.
-This philosophy is wrong on a few different levels, one primary is that even if you are running media via adwords or GCM, you’re active on other channels, like affiliate, email, social, etc. that don’t have these native integrations with GA because they’re not part of the “stack”, ultimately leading to inconsistent reporting.
+In fact, most Google Analytics users are misguided into thinking that you’re limited to the 5 standard UTM parameters when it comes to campaign tracking – limiting your ability to dive deeper into performance insights, and forcing you to be dependent on Google’s native integrations like Google Ads and Campaign Manager for media performance insights.
+This philosophy is wrong on a few different levels, one primary is that even if you are running media via Google Ads or GCM, you’re active on other channels, like affiliate, email, social, etc. that don’t have these native integrations with GA because they’re not part of the “stack”, ultimately leading to inconsistent reporting.

 In leveraging the utm_id, you’re expanding the number of data points you’re able to capture across ALL your marketing channels, not just those that fall within the Google stack.
 You’re expanding from those 5 standard generic values – medium, source, campaign, content, term (which by the way aren’t even applicable for all channels) – and designing your data capture to align with your specific business needs.

-Eliminating the need for a large amount of parameters appended to your URL helps prevent data integrity and loss.
+Eliminating the need to stuff all of your Campaign details in the standard UTM parameters appended to your URL helps with data integrity and prevent loss.
 If you use the utm_id along with the data import, you are ensuring that all of the corresponding campaign data is available and accurate.
-Not only that, but you could retroactively apply additional attributes to that campaign if they were missed.
-Just add those to the import process associated with the respective campaign ID and you’re back on track.

 Next step: check out our expert article on “Tracking Code Structures: Pros and Cons”